A History of Gold Confiscation

 A statement called ‘Press Released No 29’ by Philip Lynch, treasurer at the time, stated that “gold, apart from wrought gold and gold coins to a limited extent, had to be delivered to the Reserve Bank of Australia within one month of its coming into a person’s possession.”

 During this period, after Britain left the gold standard, the British pounds was falling – compelling some people to purchase gold overseas.

-To stop the pound from falling on the currency markets, the Labour government blocked imports of gold coins and banned private citizen from owning more than four precious metal coins.
+To stop the pound from falling on the currency markets, the Labour government blocked imports of gold coins and banned a private citizen from owning more than four precious metal coins.

-People with a collection larger than four coins had to request a collector’s licence and inform the Bank of England.
+People with a collection larger than four coins had to request a collector’s license and inform the Bank of England.
 Officers were then to decide whether the owner was a ‘true’ collector.
-The controls on gold exchange were lifted 13 years later after Margaret Thatcher administered her first budget reform.
+The controls on the gold exchange were lifted 13 years later after Margaret Thatcher administered her first budget reform.